rudra1614/WebGuardian/README.md

 HOW TO RUN:

-Clone the tool
+1.Clone the tool
-cd WebGuardian
+2.cd WebGuardian
-python3 webguardian.py (for various techniques)
+3.python3 webguardian.py (for various techniques)
-python3 webguardian.py website url (for testing the website)
+4.python3 webguardian.py website url (for testing the website)